Interested in the wonderful world of nutrition and dietetics? Then you have come to the right place for a nutrition degree!

 When should I meet with my advisor?

-You are encouraged to meet with your advisor at least once per semester to ensure timely progress to graduation.
+As soon as you decide to declare your major as “Nutritional Sciences-Intended,” reach out to Kelsi Faust as soon as possible for initial guidance.
+After that, you are encouraged to meet with your advisor at least once per semester to ensure timely progress to graduation.

 - Enrolling for spring semester?